Waterford Suir Valley Railway: Route

 The route is on the track bed of the former gauge Waterford, Dungarvan & Lismore Railway, which was opened in 1878 and closed in 1967 when under the ownership of CIE, though a section remained open until 1987 for magnesite ore processing at the Quigley Plant in Ballinacourty.
 This plant closed in 1982 though occasional weed spraying trains ran on the line up until May 1990.
 The WSVR uses the original railway station at Kilmeaden however the original goods yard is now a private dwelling.

 The Dan Donovan Tunnel under the Waterford Bypass was specifically built to facilitate the line's continued operation towards Waterford City when the line's route had to be modified to accommodate the new motorway.
-The long term goal remains to extend the line in as far as Grattan Quay within the city though this would likely require the use of tram tracks for the last kilometer.
+The long term goal remains to facilitate space to "link Waterford Suir Valley Railway into the city centre over the long term".

 Though the line extends as far as a new platform at Bilberry just to the east of Waterford City, scheduled trains mostly run as far as Gracedieu Junction before turning back.
 Pre-booked trains do run the full length of the line to accommodate groups arriving by coach at the Bilberry coach and car park and the railway can be contacted to make such arrangements.
 Apart from the passing loop in Kilmeaden, the line is single track for the length of the route though a second passing loop is being planned by the Lime Kilns at Killoteran near Mount Congreve.